Policy & Procedures Manual

 The Faculty Senate conducts the election of this committee.
 To forestall conflicts of interest, faculty currently serving on the Rank and Tenure Committee or the Faculty Development Committee are not eligible for election to the Faculty Grievance Committee.

 The term of each member extends for three years, with two people replaced each year.
 The Grievance Committee shall annually elect a chair-elect who will succeed the Chair.
 If a Chair cannot constitute a complaint review committee given the restrictions above, s/he is empowered to ask the Faculty Senate President to run an election for the purposes of finding sufficient people to review that complaint only.

-Unless noted below, no grievance may be filed without the initiation of this informal complaint
+Unless noted below, no grievance may be filed without the initiation of this informal complaint procedure first.

 Step One: Informal Procedures

 1) A member of the faculty must discuss a complaint with the person or body responsible for the action to which the grievant takes exception in order to determine if a resolution is possible.

 2) A complaint must be presented within ten (10) calendar days of the occurrence or discovery of the alleged violation.

 3) If the grievance still exists after step one, the grievant initiates a consultation with the Provost in order to try to resolve the matter.

 Step Two: Formal Procedures